The shots fired by Confederate artillery at Fort Sumter in April 1861 echoed as far away as Golden Ridge Plantation in southwestern Aroostook County …

 The departing soldiers remembered their women as “the same cheerful girls you left behind,” who with their “bright eyes and smiling faces” would be “waiting to welcome you home,” Spooner said.

 But in Sherman, as across Maine, women worked incessantly to hold families together and to bar the household doors against the wolves of starvation, financial penury, and disease.
-Soldiers could (and did) send some or most of their pay to their wives or mothers, but as the letters pouring into the office of Maine Attorney General John L. Hodsdon can attest, too many women worried about their men and financial survival.
+Soldiers could (and did) send some or most of their pay to their wives or mothers, but as the letters pouring into the office of Maine Adjutant General John L. Hodsdon can attest, too many women worried about their men and financial survival.

 And worry about their men the Sherman women certainly did.
 Of the 114 local men who went to war, 34 men (or 30 percent) died as a result of the war.